Procedure to file a complaint to the magistrate

 When after verifying the statements on oath of the complainant and of the witnesses.
 And the result of enquiry or investigation under section 202.
 The magistrate finds that there are no sufficient grounds for proceedings.
 He shall dismiss the complaint and record his reasons for doing.

-Generally, the discharge of an accused person by a magistrate does not operate a bar to institute a fresh criminal proceeding against him for the same offense.
-And it is competent for a magistrate to entertain another complaint on the same facts and to enquire again into the case against the accused.
+Generally, the discharge of an accused person by a magistrate does not operate a bar to institute a fresh criminal proceeding against him for the same offence.
+And it is competent for a magistrate to entertain another complaint on the same facts.
+And to enquire again into the case against the accused.
 However, a fresh complaint shall entertain only in exceptional circumstances.
 Section 203 enables a magistrate to dismiss the complaint if there has no sufficient ground for proceeding.

 5)Issue of Process (section 204 of CrPC) (How to File Complaint to Magistrate)

 - When the magistrate finds that there is sufficient grounds for proceedings.
 He takes cognizance of an offence.
 In summons cases he shall issue a summons for the attendance of the accused.
 And in warrant cases he may issue a warrant.
 Or if he thinks fit, he issue summons to appear at a certain time before him or other magistrate having jurisdiction.